Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Background and Motivation

-We consider this rigid resource over-provisioning one of the major drawbacks of the \emph{multi-container-single-VM} (N:1) model that may overshadow its benefits.
-A natural way to address the problem is to reclaim fragmented memory and CPU resources at runtime.
-While CPU reclamation is well studied ~\cite{rund,harvestserverless,azurespot,awsspot,hvm}, in the next section we discuss VM memory elasticity and elaborate on the challenges of resizing VM memory resources, especially within the tight latency limits of serverless~\cite{rund}.
+We consider this rigid resource over-provisioning~\cite{pond,mhvm,fcgh} one of the major drawbacks of the N:1 model that may overshadow its benefits.
+To put this into scope, Figure~\ref{fig:motiv:instances} depicts the number of instances that are created and evicted per minute for the 10 most popular functions in the Azure production traces~\cite{azurefunctions}, when we simulate a random hour in the trace and assume that idle instances are evicted after 5 inactive minutes.
+We observe that thousands of instances can be scaled up and down per minute.
+Reclaiming memory from the evicted ones and re-distributing it to the newly created instances is essential for resource efficiency.
+A natural way to address the problem is to reclaim memory and CPU resources at runtime.
+While CPU reclamation is well studied ~\cite{rund,harvestserverless,azurespot,awsspot,hvm}, the efficient dynamic resizing of VM memory remains an open challenge, especially under the tight latency requirements of FaaS~\cite{rund}.

-\subsection{Dynamically adjusting VM memory}
+\subsection{Dynamically Adjusting VM Memory}

-In this section we discuss the overheads involved in re-sizing a VM's memory using vDIMM-based memory hotplugging~\cite{virtio-mem,hotplugkernel}.
-We focus on vDIMM hotplugging as it is the mechanism employed by virtio-mem~\cite{virtio-mem}, the state-of-the-art for dynamically adjusting VM memory.
-We discuss other interfaces, such as ballooning~\cite{xen,vmware-balloon}, in Section~\ref{sec:related}.